yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Per-game settings are very useful, but also very tricky to get right codewise.
 [m-HD](https://github.com/m-HD) greets us by adding a few missing graphical settings to the list, solving conflicting issues when setting the fullscreen mode, resolution scaling, filter, and antialiasing values in the {{< gh-hovercard "9784" "per-game" >}} configuration window.

-German77 then properly implemented per-game configuration support for the `Force maximum clocks` {{< gh-hovercard "9863" "setting" >}} AMD GPUs [benefit](https://yuzu-emu.org/entry/yuzu-progress-report-jan-2023/) so much from.
+german77 then properly implemented per-game configuration support for the `Force maximum clocks` {{< gh-hovercard "9863" "setting" >}} AMD GPUs [benefit](https://yuzu-emu.org/entry/yuzu-progress-report-jan-2023/) so much from.

-While we are constantly working to improve the user experience, yuzu sometimes does crash, that’s expected of any first generation emulator.
-What shouldn’t happen is missing changes made to the configuration after a crash, or a forced close.
+While we are constantly working to improve the user experience, yuzu sometimes does crash.
+That’s expected of any first generation emulator, but what shouldn’t happen is not saving changes made to the configuration settings after a crash or a force close.
 The problem was in our Qt UI, and german77 worked to properly tell Qt to save and sync the configuration to file, avoiding any {{< gh-hovercard "9817" "configuration change loss" >}} after a force close.

 ## General fixes